heber-silva/CKA-Obsidian-Vault/Security/Multi-tenancy.md

 Kubernetes clusters include a Domain Name System (DNS) service to provide translations from names to IP addresses, for all Services and Pods.
 By default, the Kubernetes DNS service allows lookups across all namespaces in the cluster.

 In multi-tenant environments where tenants can access pods and other Kubernetes resources, or where stronger isolation is required, it may be necessary to prevent pods from looking up services in other Namespaces.
 You can restrict cross-namespace DNS lookups by configuring security rules for the DNS service.
 For example, CoreDNS (the default DNS service for Kubernetes) can leverage Kubernetes metadata to restrict queries to Pods and Services within a namespace.
-For more information, read an [example](https://github.com/coredns/policy#kubernetes-metadata-multi-tenancy-policy) of configuring this within the CoreDNS documentation.
+For more information, read an [](https://github.com/coredns/policy#kubernetes-metadata-multi-tenancy-policy) of configuring this within the CoreDNS documentation.

-When a [Virtual Control Plane per tenant](https://kubernetes.io/docs/concepts/security/multi-tenancy/#virtual-control-plane-per-tenant) model is used, a DNS service must be configured per tenant or a multi-tenant DNS service must be used.
+When a [](https://kubernetes.io/docs/concepts/security/multi-tenancy/#virtual-control-plane-per-tenant) model is used, a DNS service must be configured per tenant or a multi-tenant DNS service must be used.
 Here is an example of a [customized version of CoreDNS](https://github.com/kubernetes-sigs/cluster-api-provider-nested/blob/main/virtualcluster/doc/tenant-dns.md) that supports multiple tenants.

 ### Operators[](https://kubernetes.io/docs/concepts/security/multi-tenancy/#operators)